Ant-Ross/Ant-Ross.github.io/ABM.md

 The wolves, on the other hand, have the capacity of moving through the environment and _hunting_ sheep when they step into a certain distance from them.
 The sheep's _moving_ function allows them to increase their speed the more food they eat, allowing them to escape from their predators.
 The model stops when all the sheep have been hunted by the wolves.

-Let's take a closer look to the code.
+Let's take a closer look into the code.
 First, some parameters are defined.
 Here you can define the number of sheep —coded as _agents_— and the number of wolves you want in the model.
 You can also specify the number of iterations for each agent, i.e. how many times they will _move_, _eat_, _share_ and _hunt_ (this has not been divided for each type of agent).
 Finally, the _neighourhood_ parameter specifies the distance a sheep needs to be from another in order to share resources whilst the _scope_ parameter defines the hunting distance for each wolf.
 ```python
 num_of_agents = 15
 num_of_wolves = 50